Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

 The deuteron is the simplest nuclear two-body problem.
-We solve its structure in momentum space, where we can trivially separate the center of mass from the relative coordinates~\cite{Eisenberg1975}.
-Consequently, the wave function of the system depends only on the relative momentum coordinate, $\Vec{q}$.
-Working in momentum space allows us to skip numerically costly derivatives on the wave functions when computing the kinetic energy.
+We solve its structure in momentum space, where we can directly access nuclear interaction matrix elements.
+We further separate the center of mass from the relative coordinates~\cite{Eisenberg1975}.
+Consequently, the wavefunction of the system depends only on the relative momentum coordinate, $\Vec{q}$.
+Working in momentum space allows us to skip numerically costly derivatives on the wavefunctions when computing the kinetic energy \cite{Raghavan2021}.

 We can further reduce the dimensionality of the deuteron problem via a partial wave expansion, thus separating the dependence on the absolute value of the momentum $q$ from its dependence on angles.
-For the deuteron, the tensor component of the strong interaction admixes the $S$ ($L=0$) and the $D$ ($L=2$) components of the ground-state wave function.
+For the deuteron, the tensor component of the strong interaction admixes the $S$ ($L=0$) and the $D$ ($L=2$) components of the ground-state wavefunction.
 The network will consequently have two different outputs, one for each state.
 The potential energy term used to compute Eq.~(\ref{eq:energy}) mixes these two states in a non-trivial way, so they are not completely independent from each other in the variational setting.
+We choose the N3LO Entem-Machleidt nucleon-nucleon force \cite{entem-machleidt}, which is easily implemented in our code as a momentum-dependent potential.

 To implement the problem computationally, we use a one-dimensional grid in $q$ with $N_q=64$ points.
-This grid is used to compute the energy integrals in Eq.~(\ref{eq:energy}) via quadrature.
-The loss function is obtained from a global integral, the energy, and is always computed with the same set of momentum grid points.
-As we shall see later, this can create some issues in deep models.
-To efficiently capture the low-momentum structure and the high-momentum tails of the wave function, we use a mesh that densely covers the region of low momenta but is sparse in regions of high momenta.
-We first distribute $N$ Gauss-Legendre points $x_i$ between $0$ and $1$, and then extend them tangentially using the transform $ q_i = \dfrac{q_{\mathrm{max}}}{\tan\dfrac{\pi}{2} x_N}\tan\dfrac{\pi}{2} x_i\,, $ with $i=1,\cdots,N_q$ and $q_{\mathrm{max}}=500$ fm$^{-1}$.
+This grid is used to compute the energy integrals in Eq.~(\ref{eq:energy}) via Gaussian quadrature.
+The loss function is obtained from a global integral, the energy, and is always computed with the aforementioned set of momentum grid points.
+As we shall see later, this can create some issues in deeper models.
+To efficiently capture the low-momentum structure and the high-momentum tails of the wavefunction, we use a mesh that densely covers the region of low momenta but is sparse in regions of high momenta.
+We first distribute $N_q$ Gauss-Legendre points $x_i$ between $0$ and $1$, and then extend them tangentially using the transform $ q_i = \dfrac{q_{\mathrm{max}}}{\tan\dfrac{\pi}{2} x_N}\tan\dfrac{\pi}{2} x_i\,,$ with $i=1,\cdots,N_q$ and $q_{\mathrm{max}}=500$ fm$^{-1}$.
 In this set-up, the overlap $\braket{\psi_{\text{targ}}^L|\psi_{\text{ANN}}^L}$ , as well as all analogous integrated quantities, are discretised as follows: